fridgemagnet3/uip/README.md

 ## Current status

 At present, the stack builds and runs on a [modified version of the XRoar emulator](https://github.com/fridgemagnet3/xroar) and will respond to ping requests sent via a [Linux TAP device](https://en.wikipedia.org/wiki/TUN/TAP).

-The basic [hello world](apps/hello-world) application is currently built into code and sort of works but doesn't appear to pick up the response data properly - I've not investigated why just yet.
+Any application which uses the [protosockets library](doc/html/a00158.html) (including the default [hello world](apps/hello-world) example) **won't work properly.** This is because the underlying [protothreads library](doc/html/a00142.html) makes a whacky use of the select() call that is similar to something called the [Duff's device](https://en.wikipedia.org/wiki/Duff%27s_device) which the current incarnation of the CMOC (6809 cross) compiler specifically states it does not support.
+In a nutshell, the state machine used to track the TCP connection state gets repeatedly reset & confusion then rains.

 ## How to build/run the stack